 Moorepay customers who would like any specific advice on redundancy pay should contact the Advice Line on 0345 073 0240.

-If you’re not a Moorepay customer you can find out more about our HR & Employment Law Advice here.
+Even if you’re not a Moorepay customer, you can find out more about our HR & Employment Law Advice Service.